apache/pulsar/site2/docs/getting-started-standalone.md

 tiered-storage-jcloud-{{pulsar:version}}.nar
 ```

-For more details on how to configure tiered storage feature, refer to [Tiered storage cookbook](cookbooks-tiered-storage.md).
+For more information on how to configure tiered storage, see [Tiered storage cookbook](cookbooks-tiered-storage.md).

 > #### Note
 >